ysyk2021/from-list-maker-to-winner-essential-techniques-for-achieving-your-goals-and-becoming-a-more/src/chapter-1-2.md

-Introduction: What are Essential Techniques for Achieving Your Goals?
+What are Essential Techniques for Achieving Your Goals?
 =====================================================================

 Achieving your goals and becoming a more productive you requires dedication, effort, and the right strategies and techniques.
 In this book, we'll explore essential techniques for achieving your goals and becoming a winner in all aspects of your life.